Reverse Wireless Charging: Benefits, Risks, and Battery Impact

 MagEZ Slider 2: A Detachable 3-in-1 Wireless Charger

-One of the major advantages to reverse wireless charging is that it eliminates the need to carry a power bank and cable to charge your mobile device.
-If you like the idea of reverse wireless charging, but do not want to commit just yet, there is a solution: the MagEZ Slider 2.
+One of the major advantages of reverse wireless charging is that it eliminates the need to carry a power bank and cable to charge your mobile device.
+If you like the idea of reverse wireless charging but do not want to commit just yet, there is a solution: the MagEZ Slider 2.

 The Future of Wireless Charging